microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-share-or-delegate-calendar.md

 The primary calendar of a user is always shared with "My Organization", which represents the users in the same organization as the owner.
 By default, they can read the owner's free/busy status on that calendar and have the `freeBusyRead` permission.

-### Get sharing or delegation information and permissions on behalf of owner
+### Calendar owner: Get sharing or delegation information and permissions

-The following example shows on behalf of Alex, how to get the **calendarPermission** objects associated with Alex' primary calendar.
+The following example shows with the consent of Alex or administrator, how to get the **calendarPermission** objects associated with Alex' primary calendar.
 The request returns two such permission objects:

 - The first **calendarPermission** object is assigned to the delegate, Megan, and has the following property values: